radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

     # Increase these values if the deployment contains very large data stores.
     maxMemory: 16Gi
     maxCpu: 8

+  # Optional readiness check that runs after a version 8 update.
+It is
+  # enabled by default.
+Set this value to false to skip the check.
+Refer to
+  # the update guide for details.
+  postUpgradeWait: true

   # Maximum time to wait for nodes to restart and become ready after the
   # migration.
 After the first node starts, each additional node replicates